 Environmental Land Management (ELM) Schemes

-In the Agricultural Transition Plan of November 2020, the Government announced Environmental Land Management (ELM) schemes, designed to help England’s farmers enhance their efficiency, productivity, and environmental sustainability.
-ELM is the foundation of our new approach to farming, providing farmers, foresters, and other land managers with an opportunity to secure financial support in return for delivering environmental benefits.
-Almost half of farmers are involved in our Environmental Land Management schemes.
+In the Agricultural Transition Plan of November 2020, the previous government announced Environmental Land Management (ELM) schemes, providing farmers, foresters, and other land managers with an opportunity to secure financial support in return for delivering environmental benefits.
+Almost half of farmers are involved in the schemes.

 Sustainable Farming Incentive